-In the opinion of management, working capital of \$13,183 at May 31, 2017 is insufficient to support the Company's normal operating requirements through its current reporting period.
+In the opinion of management, working capital of \$847,531 at February 28, 2018 is sufficient to support the Company's normal operating requirements through its current reporting period.
 The Company is continuing to review expenditures in order to ensure adequate liquidity and flexibility to support its exploration and development strategies.

-The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, , will be required in order to maintain its current operations.
+The Company believes that external financing, likely in the form of equity offerings or optioning one or more of its claims, will be required in order to maintain its current operations.
+(See note 11- Subsequent events)